 Waldniel Hoster, also known as the Kent School, was built in 1913 by the Franciscan Order.
 It was meant to aid the mentally handicapped, but there are horrible tales of abuse and outright murder by the Nazis that ran the school.
 As the political party embraced the philosophy of euthanasia, the "school" engaged in deplorable practices and was eventually abandoned.

 It has been empty for decades...at least by the living.
 Creepy tales of night wails and screams have earned the abandoned school a terrifying reputation, enough so that it has been rebranded as a paranormal attraction with photo tours available.
-Note that there is glass and nails on the ground and the building is in disrepair so it is not safe for animals or children and you need to wear proper shoes.
+Note that there are glass and nails on the ground and the building is in disrepair so it is not safe for animals or children and you need to wear proper shoes.

 If you can't make it to the site, there is a photo book for sale.